Dance on the Lunar Lawn | New York Baroque Dance Company

 Groundbreaking productions over the past three decades include the premiere of Jean Philippe Rameau’s Les Boreades (not performed in the 18th century because of Rameau’s death) and Hippolyte et Aricie, both at the Festival d’Aix-en-Provence and the Opera de Lyon; Henry Purcell’s Indian Queen performed at the Barbican in London; the award winning Scylla et Glaucus by Jean Marie Leclair performed at the Opera de Lyon as well as over 100 performances of a double bill with Rameau’s Pygmalion and George Frederick Handel’s Terpsicore.
 The company is very proud to have performed in Handel’s operas Terpsicore, Ariodante, Arianna, Alcina, Atalanta, Orlando, and Teseo at the International Handel Festival in Goettingen, Germany.

+Music of the Regiment was brought to this program in consultation with Opera Lafayette.
 Founded in 1995 as The Violins of Lafayette, Opera Lafayette was part of a period instrument renaissance, a movement that provided a primary avenue for performing musicians searching for new ways to explore music of the past.
 Opera Lafayette's debut season took place in the Salon Doré in Washington DC’s Corcoran Gallery of Art and featured chamber music concerts by France’s greatest 18th-century composers.
 In 2001, the company reincorporated as Opera Lafayette, reflecting our increasing concentration on opera and presenting richly nuanced realizations of lost repertoire in ways that are relevant to today’s audiences.
 In 2012 and again in 2014, Opera Lafayette achieved international fame when, at the invitation of Chateau de Versailles Spectacles, we were invited to perform at Opera Royal in Versailles, France, closing with five sold-out performances.